 The premium can only cover the periods during which you met the conditions to join the Overseas Social Security:

 - you worked in a country outside the EEA, Switzerland or the United Kingdom, and

 - you were temporarily (no more than 6 months) seconded from your overseas post with an A1 certificate of Coverage (page in French)(New window) to an EEA country, Switzerland or the United Kingdom (for these periods you can only pay a supplement), and

 - you were on contractual leave, and the leave followed immediately after the periods mentioned above, and

-- you were in the period of no more than 12 months immediately following one of these periods and did not exercise any other gainful activity.
+- you were in a period of no more than 12 months immediately following one of these periods and did not exercise any other gainful activity.
 (Please note that receiving unemployment benefit is considered a gainful activity).